rpy2/rpy2/doc/notebooks/jupyter.md

 ## Graphics devices

 Graphics devices can be specified precisely as a function in an R namespace.
 For example, "grDevices:png".
-It is also possible to specify a graphical device as a sequence of specific graphics devices to try in order (and pick the first one that appear to be functioning.
-This is the case when the graphics device option is set to "svg".
-The R package `svglite` is recommended, that is the first in the sequence, but there is a following sequence of other SVG devices to be tried as alternatives.
+It is also possible to specify a generic graphical device name that is a sequence of graphics devices to try.
+The first one in that sequence that appears to be functioning is then selected.

+For example, this is the case when the graphics device option is set to "svg".
+The R package `svglite` is the first to try in the sequence.
+If R fails to load that package there are other  SVG devices to try try as alternatives.

 To demonstrate this, let's set the graphics devices to "svg":